The ABC of RPV II: Classification of R-parity Violating Signatures from UDD Couplings and their Coverage at the LHC: Discussions and Conclusion

 We find that very few of the searches relevant for the final states in the UDD are implemented in the recasting framework of \texttt{CheckMATE\;2}.
 In order to improve the coverage, we implement three searches in \texttt{CheckMATE\;2} for the present study, the ATLAS 13\,TeV multijet search\,\cite{ATLAS:2024kqk}, the CMS 8\,TeV search for a opposite sign same flavor lepton pair along with jets\,\cite{CMS:2016ooq}, and the CMS 13\,TeV leptoquark search\,\cite{CMS:2018iye}.
 Finally, we test the UDD signals with the modified \texttt{CheckMATE\;2} version including these three searches, called \texttt{CM2-mod}.

 In Table\,\ref{tab:summary_searches} we present a summary of all the relevant searches, along with the final state and signal regions, which provide sensitivity for various benchmark scenarios studied in this paper.
 The resulting mass bounds from the direct LSP decays are summarized in Fig.\,\ref{fig:direct-lsp}.
 See also Fig.\,\ref{fig:direct_tRbR_branched} in the Appendix for mass bounds in cases where we have more than one decay mode of the squark LSPs.

+RPV SUSY is often considered an attractive avenue for alleviating the naturalness problem due to the weaker limits on the sparticle masses.
+However, for that one requires the higgsinos, stop squarks, one sbottom squark and the gluino to be relatively light\,\cite{Bhattacherjee:2013gr,Feng:2013pwa,Buckley:2016kvr}.
+With the present LHC searches, although the bounds on higgsinos are still less than 500\,GeV, we find that the gluinos and stops are already excluded up to 1.5-2\,TeV (see Fig.\,\ref{fig:tLR_LSP}).
+It is, therefore, difficult to accommodate naturalness within the present framework.

 The results of Fig.\,\ref{fig:direct-lsp} improve for squark LSPs when we consider their indirect production from gluino NLSPs, shown in Figs.\,\ref{fig:uL_LSP}--\ref{fig:tLR_LSP}.
 For bino LSPs, we only consider indirect production through gluino and squark NLSPs and the results are shown in Figs.\,\ref{fig:binoLSP_1}--\ref{fig:binoLSP_stsb}.
 We enumerate our key findings below: \begin{itemize} \item We observe that the UDD colored sector is well covered.
 Gluino LSPs are excluded up to masses of 1.6--1.85\,TeV, with the most sensitive search being the ATLAS multijet search that we implement in \texttt{CM2-mod}.

 \item For squark LSPs, while few LSPs decaying via specific UDD operators are excluded up to masses close to a TeV, some of the scenarios still only have mass bounds below 500\,GeV.
 Experimentalists can particularly target LSP $\to j_l + b$ and $j_l + t$ final states to improve the bounds for some right-handed squark LSPs.
 Even for multijet final states of squark LSPs, the coverage of the ATLAS multijet search is limited for processes having low cross-sections due to the very high $p_T$ requirements on the jets.